Features are fate: a theory of transfer learning in high-dimensional regression: Deep linear networks: an exactly solvable model

 In the overparameterized regime ($\gamma < 1$), negative transfer only occurs when $\sigma < 1$.This can be viewed as a condition on the signal-to-noise ratio of the target data: $\textrm{SNR} = \normsq{\betatar}{2}/ \sigma^2 = 1/\sigma^2$.
 When $\textrm{SNR} < 1$, scratch training can never recover the underlying vector $\betatar$ and pretraining is always beneficial.
 When $\textrm{SNR} > 1$, negative transfer occurs when $\theta \in (\arccos(1-\sigma), \pi/2)$ and $\gamma \in (\gamma_+, \gamma_-)$ where $\gamma_{\pm} = \frac{1}{2}[(1 + \cos^2\theta - \sigma^2) \pm \sqrt{(1 + \cos^2\theta - \sigma^2)^2 -4\cos^2\theta}]$.
 In the noiseless case $\sigma \to 0$, this expression simplifies to $\theta \in (0, \pi/2)$, $\cos^2\theta < \gamma < 1$ (see Appendix \ref{sec:plots} Fig. \ref{fig:noiseless}).
-This condition requires that there is more data than the there is target function power in the direction learned during pretraining.
+We can view $\gamma$ as a dimensionless measure of the amount of target data, and $\cos^2 \theta$ as the amount of power the target function has in the subspace of the pretraining task.
+The condition for negative transfer is satisfied when there is more target data than there is power in the pretrained subspace.
 As $\sigma$ increases, the region of negative transfer shrinks, since the noise corrupts the scratch trained accuracy.
 Finally we mention that the two regions of negative transfer in Fig. \ref{fig:linear_transfer} are separated by positive transfer that persists even when $\theta = \pi/2$.
 We dub this effect \textit{anomalous positive transfer}, since the pretrained features are completely orthogonal to those in the target, yet transferability is still positive.
-This effect stems from the double descent phenomenon in scratch training--- even though linear transfer performance is as bad as possible, transferability is still positive, since the scratch trained model has infinite generalization error.
-In Appendix \ref{sec:plots} Fig. \ref{fig:metrics} we demonstrate that the dataset based discrepency measures of \Secref{sec:surprising_transfer} are indeed misleading: neither $\KL$, nor $W_1$ are negatively correlated with increased transferability.
+In this regime, transfer is positive soley because of the disproportionately large amount of data in the source task, not because pretraining learned useful features for the downstream task.
+By comparing the transferred model to a regularized scratch-trained model, we can eliminate this effect, which we show in simulation in Appendix \ref{sec:plots} Fig. \ref{fig:scratch_reg_phase}.
+In Appendix \ref{sec:plots} Fig. \ref{fig:metrics} we demonstrate that distributional discrepency measures are indeed misleading: neither $\KL$, nor $W_1$ are negatively correlated with increased transferability.